CommunityPro/ecommerce-api/CONTRIBUTING.md

 ### Note:

+> - Make sure your local branch is always up to date before pushing or making a PR.
 > - Branch name should reflect what you're working on
 > - Do not edit/delete someone else's code in this repository.
 You can only insert new files/folder in this repository.
 > - Do not make any changes to the config files.
 > - Fix linting changes before committing.
 > - Give a meaningful name to whatever file or folder you are adding.
+> - Raise issues for bugs, don't fix them outrightly.

 ## What should I keep in mind while contributing? 💡
 - When you are contributing, make sure that the work is entirely your own and not from some other source.